Tyler Lockett Player Prop Bets for NFL Week 8 | Seattle vs. Jacksonville 10/31/2021

 Season Stats

-- Lockett has seen the ball thrown his way three times in the red zone this season, 20.0% of his team's 15 red zone pass attempts.
+- Lockett (three red zone targets) has been the recipient of 20.0% of his team's 15 red zone pass attempts.

-- The Seahawks have run 53.4% passing plays and 46.6% rushing plays this season.
-They rank 16th in the NFL in scoring.
+- The Seahawks have thrown the football in 53.4% of their plays from scrimmage this year while running the ball 46.6% of the time.
+This offensive attack ranks 16th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Lockett's matchup with the Jaguars.